 Coppicing is the process of cutting back woody plants to approximately 100-150mm (4-6 inches) above ground level and allowing the stump or stool to re-grow.
 Most coppicing is carried out in the dormant season as the plants quickly re-grow when spring arrives.

-We will crown-lift tree branches above 2m on footways and 5m on highways.
-Under the terms of the contract agreement with MKC.
-Any other tree works and inspections will be carried out by Milton Keynes Council who have responsibility for all trees in SBE-PC.
+Under the terms of our contract agreement with MKCC, we will crown-lift tree branches above 2m on footways and 5m on highways.
+Any other tree works and inspections will be carried out by MKCC, who have overall responsibility for trees on public land in the parish.

 Herbicides are used mainly for weed control in planted beds.
-Where possible we will restrict the use of chemicals.
-However the cost of employing significant levels of staff to carry out the work manually would be cost prohibitive.
+Where possible, we restrict the use of chemicals, however the cost of employing significant levels of staff to remove weeds manually would be prohibitive, and so some limited spraying is necessary.

 Further information